Table of Contents

 Diverse Crop Production

-- Cash crops such as sugarcane, cotton, and spices for regional trade.
+- Cash crops: Sugarcane, cotton, and spices were cultivated for regional trade and artisanal industries.

 Natural Resources and Architectural Achievement